 This minute was approved by the SM and seconded by JB

 Declarations of Interest.
 None JBB recorded his employers receipt of rental from the turbine site access route.
-The meeting thanked him for this declaration but felt that it was sufficiently vicarious for him to remain involved in BIG HIT discussons
+The meeting thanked him for this declaration but felt that it was sufficiently vicarious for him to remain involved in BIG HIT discussions

 Matters Arising.